-Apart from the above mentioned, there is no other material information regarding capital management which has not already been disclosed in the sections above.
+There is no other material information regarding capital management which has not already been disclosed in the sections above.

 E. Capital Management

 The Company has implemented a Capital Management Policy in order to be able to comply with future requirements relating to own funds and capital management.
 Under Solvency II, sound and prudent management of the Company is implemented in the first instance through a Capital Management Policy.
 The policy describes the policies and practices to support the Company's business strategy and to ensure that it is sufficiently capitalised to withstand even severe macroeconomic recessions.